 When the bumper is too damaged to repair — crushed, severely cracked in multiple places, or structurally compromised — replacement is the answer.
 The cost of bumper replacement depends on the bumper cover itself, whether you choose OEM or aftermarket, the paint work required, and any additional components that need replacing.

-Then there is the paint.
-A new bumper cover arrives unpainted (in raw black plastic or primed).
-It needs to be color-matched, painted, and clear-coated to match your vehicle.
-Paint and labor add $300 to $600 depending on the color complexity and finish type.
+Aftermarket bumper covers for common vehicles are more affordable than OEM (factory original) parts.
+Luxury and European vehicles cost more because the parts themselves are more expensive.
+A new bumper cover arrives unpainted and needs to be color-matched, painted, and clear-coated to match your vehicle.
 Metallic, pearl, and tri-coat finishes cost more because they require additional layers and more precise blending.

 Rear bumpers are generally simpler.
 They may have parking sensors and a lower valance, but fewer integrated components overall.
 Rear bumper covers also tend to cost slightly less as parts because there is less engineering involved.